jimbomcb/SFM_Rigs/README.md

 Aliens:

 * Alient Grunt
-> Known issues
+  * Known Issues:
     * IK rigging on the legs have some issues, their legs have 3 bones whereas our IK rigs only support 2 bones.
 * Bullsquid
 * Gargantua
 * Houndeye